UWFront-End-Cert/html200-adopt-a-dog/ReadMe.md

 -Responsive Design
 -jQuery
 -JavaScript
 This site provides a seamless user experience.
-It ensures a fluid and captivating encounter, catering to individuals of diverse ages and technical proficiencies and engages users of all ages and technical levels.
+It caters to individuals of diverse ages and technical proficiencies and engages users of all ages and technical levels.

 Items The Site Provides: